wedasfa/api-documentation/developers/classes/C_BasePlayer.md

-returns 0 if player is not dormant, returns 1 if player is dormant but cheat has 100% info where is player, returns 2 if player is dormant but we've received info from shared esp, returns 3 if player is dormant but updated by sounds
+returns 0 if player is not dormant, returns 1 if player is dormant but cheat has 100% info where is player, returns 2 if player is dormant but we've received info from shared esp, returns 3 if player is dormant but updated by sounds, returns 4 if player is dormant and is not updated
 ```lua
 cheat.RegisterCallback("createmove", function()
     local players = g_EntityList:GetPlayers()